MycroftAI/documentation/_pages/picroft.md

 SSH access to Picroft is enabled by default, so you don't have to enable SSH access.

-* Ensure you know the IP address of your Mark 1 Device on your network.
+* Ensure you know the IP address of your Picroft Device on your network.
 A handy way to do this is to install the IP Address **Skill**, and then Speak:

 > Hey Mycroft, what's your IP address?